GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: Abstract

 \section{Abstract}

 Safe, agile, and socially compliant multi-robot navigation in cluttered and constrained environments remains a critical challenge.
-This is especially difficult with self-interested agents in decentralized settings, where there is no central authority to resolve conflicts induced by spatial symmetry.
-We address this challenge by proposing a novel approach, \textsc{GameChat}, which facilitates safe, agile, and deadlock-free navigation for both cooperative and self-interested agents.
-Key to our approach is the use of natural language communication to resolve conflicts, enabling agents to prioritize more urgent tasks and break spatial symmetry in a socially optimal manner.
-Our algorithm ensures subgame perfect equilibrium, preventing agents from deviating from agreed-upon behaviors and supporting cooperation.
-Furthermore, we guarantee safety through control barrier functions and preserve agility by minimizing disruptions to agents' planned trajectories.
+This is especially difficult with self-interested agents with unique, unknown priorities in decentralized settings, where there is no central authority to resolve conflicts induced by spatial symmetry.
+We address this challenge by proposing an intuitive, but very effective approach, \textsc{GameChat}, which facilitates safe, agile, and deadlock-free navigation for both cooperative and self-interested agents in cluttered environments.
+Key to our approach is the idea that agents should resolve conflicts on their own using natural language to communicate, much like humans.
 We evaluate \textsc{GameChat} in simulated environments with doorways and intersections.
-The results show that even in the worst case, \textsc{GameChat} reduces the time for all agents to reach their goals by over 35\% from a naive baseline and by over 20\% from SMG-CBF in the intersection scenario, while doubling the rate of ensuring the agent with a higher priority task reaches the goal first, from 50\% (equivalent to random chance) to a 100\% perfect performance at maximizing social welfare.
+The results show that even in the worst case, \textsc{GameChat} reduces the time for all agents to reach their goals by over 35\% from a naive baseline and by over 20\% from a state of the art baseline in the intersection scenario, while doubling the rate of ensuring the agent with a higher priority task reaches the goal first, from 50\% (equivalent to random chance) to 100\%.
+We also demonstrate how \textsc{GameChat} can be extended to more than two agents.